jacobdeichert/HorrorGame/README.md

 I created a branch called **development** as Taso suggested.
 For now, I guess we should keep the **master** branch clean.
 You will notice the **master** branch is the only branch with this **README** file.
 The **master** branch also contains a **docs** folder which could be useful to store important documents.

 I thought it might be useful to create a **CHANGELOG** file so that each of us can describe what changes we make in each push.
 This file is located only in the **development** branch.
-You will also notice a **unity_project** folder which holds an example project.
+You will also notice a **unity_example_project** folder which holds a basic example project.
 At the moment, I have a folder called **jake** to keep my stuff in.
 Create your own folder for your stuff.